Wine is only as good as the people with whom it is being shared.

 Wine tasting… Do it often and do it right, every time.

-Learn how to taste wine the right way, and more importantly have fun doing it!
-Isn’t the key for everything in life?
-It is just much easier when we stop trying so hard, and focus on having fun.
+Learn how to taste wine the right way, and more importantly, have fun doing it!
+Isn’t it the key to everything in life?
+It is just much easier when we stop trying so hard and focus on having fun.
 I know, easier said than done.
 Here are some tidbits that should help you relax on your next wine trip.

 Holding Wine Glass At Gainey